-GST - The Goods and Services Tax, as defined by the A New Tax Systems (Goods and Services Tax) Act 1999.
+GST - The Goods and Services Tax, as defined by the A New Tax System (Goods and Services Tax) Act 1999.

-Limited tender - involves a relevant entity approaching one or more potential suppliers to make submissions, when the process does not meet the rules for open tender or prequalified tender.
+Limited tender - involves a relevant entity approaching one or more potential suppliers to make submissions, when the process does not meet the rules for open tender.